-The REC Language Objects are meant to store TLML Syntax that do not fit under any other category but are still reused often enough in different trigger TLML Syntax Matches or listeners.
+The REC Language Objects are meant to store TLML Syntax that do not fit under any other category but are still reused often enough in different trigger TLML Syntax conditions or listeners.
 They can be very wide, or rather specific, but do not have consistent structure.
 Both their scope and naming are highly pragmatic.

 Script Language Objects

-The above Language Object's TLML Syntax only matches if a specific word comes first in the user-input.
+The above Language Object's TLML Syntax condition only matches if a specific word comes first in the user-input.

 Support Language Objects

-The SUPPORT Language Objects are only ever meant to be used internally by the system (to support TLML Syntax of other Language Objects); and as these SUPPORT Language Objects are not intended for use within solutions, they are not included as suggestions when using the auto-complete functionality or the Condition building assistant in the TLML Syntax editor.
+The SUPPORT Language Objects are only ever meant to be used internally by the system (to support TLML Syntax conditions of other Language Objects); and as these SUPPORT Language Objects are not intended for use within solutions, they are not included as suggestions when using the auto-complete functionality or the condition building assistant in the TLML Syntax editor.
 Users can, however, still find them with the search functionality.